Derivatives of Frobenius and Derivatives of Hodge weights: Introduction

 Theorem \ref{thm:main} follows from Theorem \ref{thm:main-use-a}, Theorem \ref{thm:main-use-b} and a computation relating $\gamma_{i,1}$, $\gamma_{i,2}$ to $\frac{\mathrm{d}\delta_i(p)}{\delta_i(p)}$ and $\mathrm{d}w_{\delta_i}$.

 Our paper is organized as follows.
 In Section \ref{sec:gal-coh} we provide preliminary results on Galois cohomology.
 The proof of the ``projection vanishing implying $\CL$-invariant'' property needs the functors $\BX_\st$ and $\BX_\dR$ used in \cite{CzFon} where they are denoted by $V^0_{st}$ and $V^1_{st}$ respectively.
 In Section \ref{sec:gal-rep} we give a systematic study on these two functors.
 The relation between triangulations and refinements is reviewed in Section \ref{sec:tri-ref}.
-In Section \ref{sec:L-inv} we introduce the concepts of criticality and strong criticality and define $\CL$-invariants.
+In Section \ref{sec:L-inv} we introduce the concepts of being marked and strongly marked, and define $\CL$-invariants.
 The ``projection vanishing implying $\CL$-invariant'' property is proved in Section \ref{sec:main-teck}, and the projection vanishing property is proved in Section \ref{sec:aux-res}.
-Finally in section \ref{sec:proof-main} we combine results in Section \ref{sec:main-teck} and Section \ref{sec:aux-res} to prove Theorem \ref{thm:main}.
+In section \ref{sec:proof-main} we combine results in Section \ref{sec:main-teck} and Section \ref{sec:aux-res} to prove Theorem \ref{thm:main}.
+Finally in Section \ref{sec:apply} we discuss an application of Theorem \ref{thm:main} in $p$-adic Langlands program.

-There are two directions to generalize Theorem \ref{thm:main}.
-One is to consider families of (not necessarily \'etale) $(\varphi,\Gamma)$-modules instead of families of Galois representations.
-The other is that the base field $\BQ_p$ is replaced by a finite extension of $\BQ_p$.
-These are in progress.

-There may be two possible applications of Theorem \ref{thm:main}.
-One is to the Exceptional Zero phenomenon, and the other is to the local-global compatibility in $p$-adic Langlands program.
-In the case of $n=2$ the former is done in \cite{GS} and the latter is done in \cite{Ding}.